simphiwe24/my-weather-app/README.md

 A live demo of the weather app can be found at [LINK TO LIVE DEMO](https://weather-app-shemmee.netlify.app).

 # Credits
-The weather app was created by [s-shemmee](https://github.com/s-shemmee) as a final project for the SheCodes Plus workshop.
+The weather app was created by [Simphiwe Mdokha](https://github.com/simphiwe24) as a final project for the SheCodes Plus workshop.

 - The app uses the [SheCodes weather API](https://www.shecodes.io/learn/apis/weather) and [OpenWeatherMap API](https://openweathermap.org) to retrieve weather data.
 - The illustrations used in the app are [3D casual life](https://icons8.com/illustrations/style--3d-casual-life).